Accent (music): Marks

 Even when these symbols are absent, experienced musicians will introduce the appropriate gesture according to the style of the music.
-Mark McGrain writes about articulation on page 156 in his book Music Notation: Theory and Technique for Music Notation.
-The marcato accent in the third mark shown is also known as the forzato accent.
-The notation commonly known as just an accent is also known as the sforzando accent.
+Mark McGrain writes about articulation on page 156 in his book Music Notation: Theory and Technique for Music Notation, where marcato accent in the third mark shown is referred to as the forzato accent, and the symbol as just an accent is referring to as the sforzando accent.
 "Neither of these accents alter the durational value of the note or voicing they attend."